 A devastating silence

-Violence against women in conflict is still severely underreported.
-In cases of sexual violence, survivors face severe medical problems and psychological trauma.
+Violence against women in conflict is severely underreported.
+In cases of sexual violence, survivors face severe medical complications and psychological trauma.
 They often cease contributing to the economy within their area and are crippled by shame and stigmatization from their community.

-However, seeing survivors of this violence as helpless victims does damage to onlookers and to the survivors themselves.
-In fact, their experiences should motivate full inclusion of women in the peacebuilding process, before and after conflict erupts.
-But even though women make up 50 percent of the population, they are often excluded from conflict resolution.
+However, seeing survivors of violence as helpless victims does damage to onlookers and to the survivors themselves.
+In fact, when she survives such dangerous circumstances and experiences, her full inclusion in the leadership of the community, and the peace-building process, before and after conflict erupts, becomes essential!
+Sadly, even though women make up 50 percent of the population, they are often excluded from conflict resolution.

 The International Response

 In 2000, The United Nations Security Council adopted Resolution 1325 on Women, Peace and Security.
 For the first time, the international peace and security agenda focused on conflict’s disproportionate impact on women and the need for women’s involvement in conflict resolution and peacebuilding.

 Fifteen years later, violence against women as a weapon of war and as a means of forcibly displacing people is still an ongoing trend.
 Secretary General Ban-Ki Moon has advised the international community that high-level advocacy alone will not suffice: grassroots-level peace must be established.